 Outside of the clinic, Tom is passionate about sports, especially football, tennis and basketball all of which he played at competitive levels.

-Jacob graduated with his Masters of Physiotherapy degree from La Trobe University in November 2015, having previously completed an Exercise and Sports Science degree at Deakin University in Burwood.
-Throughout his Physiotherapy course, Jacob had a wide variety of experience from hospital placements to private practice placements and working with elite sporting clubs such as the Box Hill Hawks VFL team.
+Jacob graduated with his Masters of Physiotherapy degree from La Trobe, having previously completed an Exercise and Sports Science degree at Deakin University in Burwood.

-Jacob is a keen sports fan and has played cricket and football for most of his life, primarily around his home town of Hopetoun on North Western Victoria.
-Whilst these are his main passions, he is happy to chat to anyone about any sport.
-Away from sport he also loves listening to music and playing the drums when he gets the chance.
+Jacob is a keen sports fan and has played cricket and football for most of his life.
+Whilst these are his main passions, he is happy to chat with anyone about any sport.
+Away from sport he also loves listening to music and playing the drums.

-Luke is currently practising at our Taylors Lakes clinic where he manages all types of acute and chronic musculoskeletal injuries, with a particular interest in lower back pain and sports injuries.
+Luke is currently practising at our Hoppers Crossing clinic where he manages all types of acute and chronic musculoskeletal injuries with a particular interest in sports injuries (football/running/basketball & netball), neck & lower back pain and rehabilitation after surgery.

 Sophia is a graduate of the Doctor of Physiotherapy program at the University of Melbourne.
 She also holds a Bachelor of Dance from the Victorian College of the Arts.